aladdine/solar-energy-market/README.md

 # US Solar Energy Market

-This dashboard visualizes the current state of the solar energy industry in the United States
+This dashboard visualizes the current state of the solar energy industry.

 # References: